SwedbankPay/developer.swedbankpay.com/payments/card-payments/seamless-view.md

   your Purchase information.
 This will generate a payment object with a unique `paymentID`.
 You will receive a **JavaScript source** in response.
-* You need to embed the script source on your site to create a hosted-view in an iFrame(see screenshot below); so that she can enter the credit card details in a secure Swedbank Pay hosted environment.
+* You need to embed the script source on your site to create a hosted-view in an `iframe`(see screenshot below); so that she can enter the credit card details in a secure Swedbank Pay hosted environment.
 * Swedbank Pay will handle 3-D Secure authentication when this is required.
-* Swedbank Pay will display directly in the iFrame - one of two specified URLs, depending on whether the payment session is followed through completely or cancelled beforehand.
+* Swedbank Pay will display directly in the `iframe` - one of two specified URLs, depending on whether the payment session is followed through completely or cancelled beforehand.
 Please note that both a successful and rejected payment reach completion, in contrast to a cancelled payment.